 - Excursions to Rome, Milan and Pisa

-- Class related site visits
+- Class related museum and site visits

 - Students from all campuses can participate in the program.

-is program has a very structured schedule.
+- This program has a very structured schedule.
 Your free time may be limited to evenings.
 Most weekends have scheduled excursions and activities (They're to places you would plan to see on your own, and some you may not discover during your own research).
 If you're planning to do independent travel, please do so after the program has concluded.